My Second Act

 What do I mean by coaching?
 Here is a testimonial from one of my clients.
 A true testimony of trying my second act in the middle of a crisis.

 Downsizing-A case for My Second act!

 Time for Lori to jump into her phase of My Second Act.
-Home downsizing can come at you like a train wreck.
+Home downsizing can come to you like a train wreck.
 And it usually does.

 For empty nesters of a certain age, like Hughes and her husband, the idea of downsizing makes so much sense.
 Lower housing and insurance costs.
 Less maintenance.
 Fewer people pay to help with the upkeep of a home, inside and out.

 And yet, parting with possessions is sorrowful, not sweet — even when we know that many things, we’ve kept hold little usefulness to us anymore.